 If it’s been more than a few years since you’ve upgraded your home theater receiver, then you’ve got some catching up to do.
 Home theater receivers function as the main box for processing audio signals and feeding them to your speakers, but the category has progressed into wilder territory than that.
-Receivers are now the central hub for a complete entertainment system, combining audio signal processing, smart input switching, automatic calibration, video scaling, media streaming and system control.
+AV receivers are now the central hub for a complete entertainment system, combining audio signal processing, smart input switching, automatic calibration, video scaling, media streaming and system control.
 Check out these home theater receivers for under $1,000.

 Power output should be one of the first features you look for when selecting a home theater receiver.
 You’ll want enough power to fill your room and juice your speakers, but don’t just look for the biggest numbers.
 Power ratings are described in watts per channel, each channel being one speaker, but not all watts are created equal.
 Ideally, look for high power measured at low distortion (usually between 0.02% and 0.08% THD (total harmonic distortion).
 Power is also measured at a certain impedance, or electrical resistance.
 On most receivers you’ll see impedance measured at 8 ohms; make sure that number matches the impedance of your speakers.
 A typical power specification may look like this: 100 watts x 7 into 8 ohms (20-20k) at 0.05% THD.
 Some manufacturers will only list a “maximum” power specification which is not an accurate reflection of what the system will deliver for you.